-Eligibility for Free School Meals (FSM) should be the measure of socio-economic disadvantage used across the Access and Participation lifecycle.
-It has the strongest correlation with long-term low household income (income deprivation) and has the fewest false positives, making it the most valid measure of socio-economic disadvantage.
+Eligibility for Free School Meals (FSM) is the most appropriate measure of socio-economic disadvantage to be used across the Access and Participation lifecycle.
+It has the strongest correlation with long-term low household income (income deprivation) and has the fewest false positives, positioning it as the most valid measure of socio-economic disadvantage.
 As an individual measure, it is the most appropriate measure to use when discussing students rather than cohorts.